customerio/customerio-ios/docs/dev-notes/GIT-WORKFLOW.md

 ## Fix a bug

 Where did you find this bug?
-* In an `alpha` or `beta` release of the software (the version of the release ends with `-alpha.X` or `-beta.X` such as `1.0.0-alpha.1`)?
+* **In an `alpha` or `beta` release** of the software (the version of the release ends with `-alpha.X` or `-beta.X` such as `1.0.0-alpha.1`)?
 If so, make a new git branch off of the `alpha` or `beta` branch, fix the bug, then make a pull request merging your pull request into the `alpha` or `beta` branch.

-* In a production release of the software (the version of the release does *not* end with `-alpha.X` or `-beta.X` such as `1.0.0`)?
-If so, our team should make a decision on the bug.
-If this a bug that's not effecting a lot of customers?
-Is there a workaround we can help customers implement to temporary fix the bug?
-The team should decide if...
+* **In a production release** of the software (the version of the release does *not* end with `-alpha.X` or `-beta.X` such as `1.0.0`)?
-1. We can fix the bug and release it in the next release of our software (the bug will be merged into `develop` and then released to alpha and beta before production).
-2. We need to provide a hot fix to customers.
-This is if the bug is more severe.
-This means we need to make a new branch off of `main`, fix the bug, then make a pull request into `main`.
-When the pull request gets merged, a new production release will be deployed to customers.
+If so, make a new git branch off of the `main` branch, fix the bug, then make a pull request merging your pull request into the `main` branch.
+After the pull request gets merged, a new production release will be made to customers.

-* If the bug is in the `develop` branch and has not yet been released to customers in any way (alpha, beta, or production) then make a new branch off of `develop` and make a pull request into `develop`.
+> Note: When making a bug fix pull request, it's preferred that you include an automated test (unit test function, integration test, etc) in this pull request that reproduces the bug.
+This is to help us feel confident the bug is indeed fixed and it will not come up again in the future.

 ## Make a new release